berlinplan/berlinplan.github.io/readme.md

 You Like the idea or have Suggestion how to Create the first Groups  -without owner?
 WhatsApp?
 Telegram?...?
 (For the beginning)
 Insert Your Email or send Your Suggestions
 The publsher send  you a Email how to Participate.
+ Even if in the beginning an admin is needed,  For the first poll.
+Admin (publisher)  Make a poll if he/She should be  Keeped admin with expire time

  ------------
  Why it is impossible to Publish your ideas the society through Psychopathically Platforms, Like YouTube, Google, Instagram, Facebook, Amazon Twitter, tik Tok, TV Company eth?
 Example: if you wrote a book and want to make money.
 Publish it on Amazon, go to your Telegram app.
 Search “Amazon review DE” “Amazon Produkttester” “Amazon De tester 2” or You pay 3-5€ per 5* review.
 Investing 3000€-5000€ would bring it to top seller Book,